In Coffs Harbour City, 19.2% of workers were Professionals, compared to 23.6% in New South Wales.

 - A larger percentage of local workers employed as Sales Workers (11.4% compared to 9.2%)

-The largest changes in the jobs held by the in Coffs Harbour City workforce between 2011 and 2016 were:
+The largest changes in the jobs held by the workforce in Coffs Harbour City between 2011 and 2016 were those employed as:

 - Labourers (+582 local workers)